cloudmesh-community/book/chapters/in/assignments.md

 -   In your final project report it is likely you need to write similar to this report 2 pages to introduce the project

-### Tutorial
+### Sections

-**Tutorial** due March 26, 2018
+**Sections** due March 26, 2018

 **This is for online and residential students.**

-Residential students with a substantial tutorial such as install a kubernetes cluster on PI or docker swarm or some other larger topic are exempt from this assignment.
-However, if you are working towards an A+ consider adding an additional tutorial.
+Residential students with a substantial number of sections explaining
+such details as installing a
+kubernetes cluster on PI or docker swarm or some other larger topic are exempt from this assignment.
+However, if you are working towards an A+ consider adding an additional sections.

-We like you to pick a technology and develop for this technology a tutorial.
-The tutorial can be written either in markdown or in LaTeX.
+We like you to pick a technology and develop for this technology a section.
+The sections can be written either in markdown or in LaTeX.
 However, when we like that you do not use enumerations for steps that you document.
 Instead use sentences such as